Curry In A Hurry

 - ⅛ teaspoon ground mace

 Homemade curry blends and garam masala made with whole spices will almost always be more flavorful than a purchased product.
-This is because ground spices lose their flavor much more rapidly than whole, and you have no control over how long a powder has sat on a store shelf.
+This is because ground spices lose their flavor much more rapidly than whole, and you cannot control how long a powder has sat on a store shelf.

-If you want to purchase your curry powder and garam masala, I suggest you try to find a brand that is sold in dark jars or, better yet, metal tins, as exposure to light can rapidly degrade the essential oils in the spices.
+If you want to purchase your curry powder and garam masala, I suggest you find a brand sold in dark jars or, better yet, metal tins, as exposure to light can rapidly degrade the essential oils in the spices.

 will